 If your neighbor had a broom and they were using it to wash their car, you would probably suggest to them that there are jobs better suited to the broom.
 Sure, they can probably get the car somewhat clean with the broom, but if they chose to sweep out the garage instead, their time and effort would be better spent.

 Money is just like a broom and sometimes we are the neighbor.
 We might not realize that we’re using our tool for the wrong jobs, and that we could get a lot more done if we switched our focus.

 Sometimes this means asking a friend or professional to take a look at our budget and see where we are using our tool (cash) inefficiently.
-Other times it means taking a step back and looking to see what people around us are doing with their money.
+Talk about setting your pride aside!
+You have to make sure you’re ready to accept input if you ask for it.